xlevine/Wine-Vivino/README.md

 <img src="https://github.com/xlevine/Wine_Analysis/blob/master/plots/price_hist_red_FR.png" width="400"><img src="https://github.com/xlevine/Wine_Analysis/blob/master/plots/price_hist_white_FR.png" width="400">

 Probability distribution function (PDF) of the sale price for (L) red and (R) white wines.
-Data is shown in an histogram with uniform bin size of 2 euros (black line), and by its Gaussian kernel density estimation (orange line).
+Data is shown in an histogram with uniform bin size of 2 euros (black line), and by its Gaussian kernel density estimation [KDE] (orange line).
+Histogram and KDE are normalized such that all probabilities sum to 1 when integrating over the 0-100 euros price range.

 ## Price by Regions and Robe